 Attend a couples workshop.

 If the daily grind is making it hard for you to connect, take some time to just focus on one another.
 A couples workshop is a wonderful way to do this, and you’ll be learning valuable relationship tips and communication tools as you do.

 Simply the act of going to the couples workshop is a way to express your appreciation for your partner.
 It shows that you are willing to make an effort to your joint long-term happiness.

 Still Need Help Expressing Gratitude?

-Consider working with a relationship coach.
-With their guidance, you can set goals for bringing gratitude into your relationship, and you can receive specific relationship tips and insight for your particular situation.
+Consider working with a relationship counselor.
+With their guidance, you can set goals for bringing gratitude into your relationship, get answers to relationship questions, and receive specific relationship tips and insight for your particular situation.

 The value of goal setting for a couple